microsoft/NTT/README.md

 To reproduce Figures 9 and 10, plot the evaluation of all ANTT models by:

     python plot_ANTT_evaluation.py

+# Passing the Navigation Turing Test

+In later work on ["How Humans Perceive Human-like Behavior in Video Game Navigation"](https://www.microsoft.com/en-us/research/publication/how-humans-perceive-human-like-behavior-in-video-game-navigation/) published at CHI 2022 we presented the first agent to pass the Navigation Turing Test.
+[Videos of the CHI 2022 agent are available here.](https://papersdata.blob.core.windows.net/zuniga2022/videos-new-agent.zip)

 # License
 Code is licensed under MIT, data and all other content is licensed under Microsoft Research License Agreement (MSR-LA).
 See LICENSE folder.